 With such a stark contrast between the reality of healthcare data inefficiencies and the ideal automated, consolidated, and integrated best practices, how can we start to bridge the gap?
 Here’s where the cloud comes in.

-Before you can begin to automate internal processes, you have to make sure the data you’re working with is clean and organized, McClintock explained.
+Before you can begin to automate internal processes, you have to make sure the data you’re working with is clean and organized, Stein explained.
 Dirty data or data siloed into multiple different software programs will break the programs used for automation.

-“You have to have clean data to automate these processes efficiently,” McClintock said.
+“You have to have clean data to automate these processes efficiently,” Stein said.
 “At Saxony Partners, we break down the silos of disparate data.
 We focus on bringing data sets together so that you can transport clean, integrated data into an automation or machine learning platform.”

 While consolidating the marketplace of RCM software is outside of healthcare payers’ and providers’ control, they can and should focus their efforts on data integration.
 One of the best ways to do that, Stein said, is to move data onto the cloud.